 Yes.
 To efficiently use on-campus workspace and grant flexibility requests from employees, you may require shared workspaces as a condition of a hybrid schedule.
-If an employee is approved to work from home two or more days a week, you may evaluate how to share previously or future assigned workstations.
+If an employee is approved to work off-site two or more days a week, you may evaluate how to share previously or future assigned workstations.

-Note that sharing workstation may require employees to understand and agree to additional cleaning and hygiene responsibilities.
+Note that sharing workstations may require employees to understand and agree to additional cleaning and hygiene responsibilities.

 No. Although you may approve a hybrid schedule, employees will be responsible for supplying the necessary office equipment for the second workspace.
 Please consider employee equipment needs and access when evaluating flexible work arrangements.

 Employees who were approved to take University-issued office supplies and equipment home may keep it there if it is in line with the flexible work agreement and is not detrimental to the requirements of the position and the needs of your department/unit.